svenvc/blog/2025-09-15-elixir-google-authenticator.md

 <<127, 67, 212, 219, 236, 88, 54, 168, 158, 177, 36, 112, 177, 244, 112, 88, 224, 169, 130, 215>>
 ```

 The special `::integer-size(64)` syntax specifies that we want to convert an integer to a specific size of binary.
-Elixir is built on top of Erlang, the `:crypto.mac` function is part of the Erlang standard library, which we can call directly.
+Elixir is built on top of Erlang, the `:crypto.mac` function is part of the Erlang standard library, and we can call it directly.

-Now we got a 20-byte hash, `hmac`, which will be reduced to a smaller number using a specific algorithm.
-The very last nibble (half byte) will be used an offset to make a 4 byte selection from the hash.
-In this 4 byte selection, the top bit is ignored, so only 31 bits are to be used, converted to an integer.
+Now we have a 20-byte hash, `hmac`, which will be reduced to a smaller number using a specific algorithm.
+The very last nibble (half byte) will be used as an offset to make a 4 byte selection from the hash.
+In this 4 byte selection, the top bit is ignored, so only 31 bits are to be used and converted to an integer.

 ```console
 iex(7)> <<_::binary-size(19), _::4, offset::4>> = hmac